Does The Evil Within 2 rekindle the series, or just go up in flames?

 Thankfully stealth has also been revamped, and harder difficulties will have you relying on it almost constantly to take out enemies silently without being overwhelmed.
 Though the right upgrades can give the game a sort-of backwards difficulty curve where players will learn to trick the dumb enemy AI, it still remains tense and thrilling to silently take down a mob of enemies, or sneak around an imposing monster, knowing one wrong move could get you killed.

 Rather than being a fully linear experience, The Evil Within 2 features the inclusion of a few small-open areas for players to explore.
 It’s these areas where the games mechanics work best, with a focus on scavenging, stealth, and upgrading necessary to survive the nightmare.
-It plays like an open-world The Last of Us, obviously not as well-tuned and polished, but the thrill of barely scraping by an encounter and satisfaction of slowly building up your weapons through found materials is satisfying.
+It plays like an open-world The Last of Us, obviously not as well-tuned and polished, but the thrill of barely scraping by an encounter and the reward of slowly building up your weapons through found materials is satisfying.

-And while these open areas highlight the best of the game’s mechanics, they do shift The Evil Within 2 more towards the survival end of survival horror.
+And while these open areas highlight the best of the game’s mechanics, they do shift The Evil Within 2 more towards the “survival” end of survival horror.
 These areas are mostly lacking in true horrific imagery and encounters, which do well to serve the pacing, but the non-stop roller coaster of insanity from the first game is a little missed here.

 Not that these areas are totally without that spark of fear, as there is a notable encounter with a ghostly enemy that haunts Sebastian throughout the game.
 Stumbling into these random encounters were definitely one of the highlights of my playtime, perfectly blending horror and open-world to create a surprisingly unique experience.
 More of these would have been greatly appreciated as their randomness evokes a totally new sense of dread.